A current student, alumnae, and members of the faculty and administration discuss the benefits of this interdisciplinary graduate program.

 Meet the Director

-Lorraine Lange is the director of the M.A.L.S., M.A.T., and M.A. in Teaching and Learning graduate programs; Ed.D., Virginia Tech; M.A.L.S., Hollins College; B.A., Roanoke College
+Lorraine Lange is director of the graduate education programs; Ed.D., Virginia Tech; M.A.L.S., Hollins College; B.A., Roanoke College

 Lange is the former superintendent of Roanoke County Public Schools and was named the Virginia Superintendent of the Year in 2011 and was selected as one of four finalists for National Superintendent of the Year in 2012.
 In 2018 Governor Northam re-appointed Lange to a second four-year term to the Board of Trustees of the Roanoke Higher Education Center.